Ch3lLIST4/CTF-Writeups-2021/RITSEC-CTF-2021/PleaseClickAllTheThings 2&3.md

 `GrandCrab` as you may already know is a pretty famous type of ransomware that encrypts a victim's files and demands ransom payment in order to regain access to their data.
 Taking a look at a file, it is showed to be a `.docm` file so I guessed the attacker is trying to deliver the ransomware via malicious MS Word macros

-I used a very well crafted tool called it the [oletools toolkits](https://github.com/decalage2/oletools) called [olevba](https://github.com/decalage2/oletools/wiki/olevba).
+I used a very well crafted tool in the [oletools toolkits](https://github.com/decalage2/oletools) called [olevba](https://github.com/decalage2/oletools/wiki/olevba).
 After a quick installation of the toolkits on my Kali Linux virtual machine.
 I tried to extract the macros hidden inside the `.docm` file

 ```bash
 hoangtran@hoangtran:~/Desktop$ olevba --show-pcode --decode GandCrab_Ursnif_RITSEC.docm